tmiodon/mentoring/Rhino Parameters Comparison/Readme.md

 * Pycharm environment installed and configured
 * Pandas library installed
 * Parameter database downloaded from the DUT and stored in the Input folder
+* Name of the downloaded parameter database changed in the script

 ### Pandas library instalation
 Open Pycharm and type in the Terminal tab the following command: